Giuliani associates charged with funneling foreign cash to pro-Trump group

 Parnas said any violations of U.S. Federal Election Commission rules were unwitting and a “clerical thing” because he was not an experienced political donor.
 Parnas said he was not trying to hide the source of the $325,000 donation.

-Kelly Sadler, a spokeswoman for America First Action Political Action Committee, said the organization takes its legal obligations seriously and scrupulously complies with the law, adding that any suggestion otherwise is false.
+Kelly Sadler, a spokeswoman for America First Action Political Action Committee, confirmed the pro-Trump group received the $325,000 contribution mentioned in the indictment.
+Sadler said the organization “placed that contribution in a segregated bank account,” and it has not been used “for any purpose.”

-“In May 2018, America First Action received a $325,000 contribution and donor form from Global Energy Producers.
-In July 2018, a complaint was filed with the Federal Election Commission concerning this contribution.”

-Sadler added that there was separate litigation in Florida that concerns those funds.

-“Accordingly, America First Action placed that contribution in a segregated bank account, it has not been used ... for any purpose and the funds will remain in this segregated account until these matters are resolved.”

-Federal records show Parnas has donated a total of $25,200 to Republican candidates and political groups since the 2016 presidential election, including $2,700 to Sessions and $2,700 to House Republican Leader Kevin McCarthy.
+Federal records show Parnas has donated $25,200 to Republican candidates and political groups since the 2016 election, including $2,700 to Sessions and $2,700 to House Republican Leader Kevin McCarthy.
 Fruman has donated $44,201 over that period to Republicans, including Sessions, the Republican National Committee and Trump’s presidential campaign.

 The top Senate Democrat, Chuck Schumer, called the developments regarding Giuliani’s associates “very troubling.”